 - Now add chopped onions and slit green chillies (optional) saute on low heat till light golden.
 Takes about 10 minutes.
 Now add ginger garlic paste.

 - Cook till the raw smell goes or for about 5-7 minutes.
 Now add chopped tomatoes.

 - Cook together till mushy.
 Takes another 7-10 minutes.

-- Cool and blend in a blender to make a thick masala paste.
+- Cool and blend in a blender to make a thick curry paste.

 - Put it back on the fire.
 Add garam masala, coriander powder, cumin powder, chilli powder and dry mango powder.
 Add cooked rajma with reserved water.